 Taro raised an eyebrow and gave him a smirk as she opened a storage locker.
-She pulled out a large pair of worn gloves and handed them to Frost.
+She pulled out a large pair of worn gloves that had to have been Durant’s.
+She handed them to Frost.
 “Here, these should fit.
 Now, get to work!”

 Tarjon laughed and gave her a salute with the gloves.
 “Yes, ma’am!”